 - ElastiCache managed Redis in-memory datastore

-and six more custom components they created by themselves with our component generator.
+- and six more custom components they created by themselves with the component generator

 The developers proved that the idea was feasible in the required frame.
 However, now they arrived at a point where they needed reinforcements.
 The team began to grow, but so did the number of problems.
 Tracking and accountability of various team members became great issues.
 As most of the deployments and builds were done via a single user, tracking was only at the code level provided by the source control tool, in this case, Git.